SkippyJackJack/Hamtaro-Bot/README.md

 #### Features:
 * Adorable random image commands to lighten up the mood and make you go *awwwww!* ヽ(^◇^*)/
 * A decision maker to help settle an argument or a hard choice to be made.
-* Create your own memes without leaving discord!
+* Create your own memes for laughs!
 * Customizable settings to make your Hamtaro Bot unique to your server!